Baltoli/project-docs/notes/log.md

   * For this specific analysis of my automaton only, there is no need to really work with the TESLA IR at all - instead need to just look for the very specific form that instruments an acquire / release cycle.
+* Worked out some CMake hackery to allow multiple TESLA executables to share a single source file.
+As far as I can see the solution of building every source file for every target executable is necessary - instrumentation will change things etc so this is the only way to do it generically (without having custom TESLA invocations for every single executable being built).
+These improvements to the TESLA build system allow me to build arbitrary C executables with TESLA assertions built in just by calling `add_tesla_executable`.